CORPORATE GOVERNANCE

 Independent Non-Executive Director (Appointed November 2005)

-Themba, is a Chartered Accountant by profession, with over thirty-seven years post- qualifying experience.
+Themba, is a Chartered Accountant by profession, with over thirty-eight years post- qualifying experience.
 He has continued to practice with the firm Schmulian and Sibanda Chartered Accountants (Zimbabwe) in Bulawayo.
-Over the past thirty-two years, he has served on the boards of several blue-chip companies on the Zimbabwe Stock Exchange ranging from banking, beverages, pipes, tyres and building material manufacturers, and he currently sits on the boards of several listed entities in Zimbabwe, including Edgars Stores Zimbabwe Limited, Padenga Holdings Limited, Axia Corporation Limited and PPC Zimbabwe Limited.
+Over the past thirtythree years, he has served on the boards of several bluechip companies on the Zimbabwe Stock Exchange ranging from banking, beverages, pipes, tyres and building material manufacturers, and he currently sits on the boards of several listed entities in Zimbabwe, including Edgars Stores Zimbabwe Limited, Padenga Holdings Limited, Axia Corporation Limited and PPC Zimbabwe Limited.
 He is currently the Chairman of the Group’s Audit and Risk Committee and is also a member of the Remuneration and Nominations Committees.

 Zinona (Zed) Koudounaris